When It Comes To Security...You Need A Team of Specialists

 Too many executives and healthcare providers find themselves on the wrong side of the table when a data breach occurs.
 When things go bad, you immediately turn to your IT company for help.
 In many cases, the IT company will say, "Sorry, we are not a cybersecurity company and this is not our fault."

-If you don't have a full cybersecurity plan that includes vulnerability scanning, penetration testing, training and an audit, we should talk.
+If you don't have a full cybersecurity plan that includes vulnerability scanning, penetration testing, training and an assessment, we should talk.